symfony/symfony-docs/book/page_creation.rst

 PHP files in ``app/``).

 The ``src/`` directory has just one directory ``src/AppBundle`` and everything lives inside of it.
 Is where your code lives.
-Symfony Standard Edition comes with ``AppBundle`` but there is nothing special about ``AppBundle``.
-Your project can have as many bundles as you want, you can even use bundles written bay other

-The ``src/`` directory has just one directory ``src/AppBundle`` and everything lives inside of it.
-Is where your code lives.
 It's a set of files within a directory that implement a single feature.
 Symfony Standard Edition comes with ``AppBundle`` but there is nothing special about ``AppBundle``.
-Your project can have as many bundles as you want, you can even use third-party bundles that you can find at `KnpBundles.com`_.
+Your project can have as many bundles as you want, you can even use third-party bundles written by other that you can find at `KnpBundles.com`_.
 So, a :term:`bundle` is like a "plugin" in other software, but even better.
 To find out more about bundles and why you might create multiple bundles (hint: sharing code between projects), see the :doc:`Bundles </book/bundles>` chapter.

 So what about the other directories in the project?